LukeMathWalker/pavex/docs/guide/dependency_injection/index.md

 "[Cookbook](cookbook.md)" contains a collection of reference examples for common use cases: how to inject a function as a constructor, how to inject a non-static method, how to inject a trait object, generics, etc.
-Use it a reference in your day-to-day Pavex development if you're not sure on the syntax for a particular use case.
+Use it a reference in your day-to-day Pavex development if you're not sure of the syntax for a particular use case.

-Pavex's dependency injection framework is a powerful tool, but it's has its sharp edges.
+Pavex's dependency injection framework is a powerful tool, but it has its sharp edges.
 "[Limitations](limitations.md)" covers the issues you're most likely to encounter and how to work around them.